Tzaraath: Inspection and pronouncement

 After the second confinement period of seven days, those with skin patches or bald patches are re-evaluated once more.
 If the criteria for tzaraath have still not been met, the individual is declared pure.
 He or she, must, however, wash both his or her body and garments; due to the confinement, he or she is considered impure in some sense.

 If the lesion was declared ritually pure and later it spread, it must be shown once again to a kohen, who will then pronounce it tzaraath.

 If, however, the criteria for tzaraath have been met, either during the initial inspection or at either of the two follow-ups (when applicable) or even after a previous pronouncement of purity, the individual is declared impure.
 The individual is declared impure even if the lesion did not worsen or spread but remained the same—the skin eruption must become dimmer in appearance for it to be declared pure at the second follow-up examination.

-The Torah's emphasis is clearly on the ritual impurity that results from a diagnosis of tzaraath, because the verses focus on the kohens pronouncement of "unclean" – וראהו הכהן וטמא אתו ("The kohen will see [the eruption] and [declare] him impure").
+The biblical emphasis appears to be on the ritual impurity that results from a diagnosis of tzaraath, not on any possible medical danger.
+The commands repeatedly discuss the sufferer's "pure" or "impure" status, only rarely mentioning "healing", and no Biblical story of tzaraath appears to involve the danger of death to the afflicted person.

 Impure status

 The individual who is declared impure with tzaraath is referred to as either a tzarua (צרוע) or a metzora (מצורע).
 Such individuals must live alone outside the confines of their community, and call out [ritually] impure, [ritually] impure.
-They must tear their garments, keep their hair unkept or uncut (פרוע), and cover their face until the upper lip; these practices are expressions of mourning.
+They must tear their garments, keep their hair unkept or uncut (פרוע), and cover their upper lip; these practices are expressions of mourning.
+In a different interpretation, the mouth must be covered, to prevent contagion.

 A few medical historians, such as Arturo Castiglioni, regard this as the first model of sanitary legislation.
-Nevertheless, several Talmudic laws treat tzaraath as noncontagious: non-Jewish victims of tzaraath were not considered ritually impure; in special circumstances (during a holy day, or for a bridegroom after his wedding) the cohens inspection could be delayed until after the celebrations; in cases where white hair is a sign of tzaraat, if the white hairs were plucked before the inspection then the person was not declared impure.
+Nevertheless, some (though not all) Talmudic laws treat tzaraath as noncontagious: non-Jewish victims of tzaraath were not considered ritually impure; in special circumstances (during a holy day, or for a bridegroom after his wedding) the kohens inspection could be delayed until after the celebrations; in cases where white hair is a sign of tzaraat, if the white hairs were plucked before the inspection then the person was not declared impure.
 Similarly, in the Biblical description of house-tzaraath, individuals are encouraged to remove their belongings from the house before the house and its contents are pronounced impure.